 Why A Hardware Wallet with a Screen is Important

 In the table below, you'll notice we show which hardware wallets have screens.

 Screens provide extra security by verifying and displaying important wallet details.
 Since the hardware wallet is nearly impossible to hack, its screen is more trustworthy than data displayed on your computer.

 Bitcoin & Crypto Hardware Wallet Comparison

 Check the table below for a quick comparison.
 Note:

 We also did a detailed comparison of the three main ones: Ledger Nano S, Trezor, and KeepKey.

 Bitcoin Cold Storage

-Unlike paper money, there more than a few options available for keeping your bitcoin secure.
+Unlike paper money, there are more than a few options available for keeping your bitcoin secure.

 Whether you're trading cryptocurrencies on a daily basis or you're a long-term bitcoin investor, cold storage can be a useful tool for keeping your crypto safe.